jepon26/core-code-from-Elvin-Rueda/README.md

    5- END

-4- Learn about High and Low level languages
+-o *4- Learn about High and Low level languages

 A high-level language (HLL) is a programming language such as C, FORTRAN, or Pascal that enables a programmer to write programs that are more or less independent of a particular type of computer.
 Such languages are considered high-level because they are closer to human languages and further from machine languages.